Eccentricity signatures in LIGO-Virgo-KAGRA's BNS and NSBH binaries: Result Verification

 Previous data quality studies were performed by~\citet{2025arXiv250315393M}, who filtered their analysis at higher frequencies and found no impact on the measured eccentricity or any signs of late-time noise contamination.
 In this work, we extend the investigation to lower frequencies to examine whether low-frequency noise could artificially influence the inferred eccentricity.
 We performed tests by varying the starting frequency (18, 19, 20, and 21 Hz) while fixing the reference frequency at 20 Hz.
 As expected, lower starting frequencies yielded slightly higher measured eccentricities, consistent with the inclusion of additional early inspiral signal where eccentricity has a stronger imprint.
 No anomalous trends or artifacts were observed across these runs, and we found no evidence that low-frequency noise contributed spurious support for eccentricity.

-To asses how much residual eccentricity remains in the less sensitive high-frequency band, we repeated the analysis while computing the likelihood above 30 Hz, and setting the reference and the lower frequency cutoff to 20 Hz.
+To assess how much residual eccentricity remains in the less sensitive high-frequency band, we repeated the analysis while computing the likelihood above 30 Hz, and setting the reference and the lower frequency cutoff to 20 Hz.
 This effectively removes some of the eccentricity information in the early parts of the inspiral, where eccentricity leaves its strongest imprint.
 The inferred eccentricity remained relatively high at $0.124^{+0.027}_{-0.066}$, which could potentially be due to some underlying noise artifact.
-To validate this result, we performed a targeted injection study in which we create a fiducial signal of the highest likelihood value from the posteriors of the 30 Hz run.
+To validate this result, we performed a targeted injection study in which we created a fiducial signal with the maximum-likelihood parameters from the posteriors of the 30 Hz run.
 We inferred the source properties of this simulated signal with the same frequency settings as the initial test and recovered an eccentricity of $0.122^{+0.025}_{-0.026}$ consistent with the actual data.
-This effectively rules out potential noise in the data that could potentially cause large residual eccentricity.
+This suggests that such measurements are plausible and expected without invoking non-Gaussian noise.